Okay, so Thanksgiving is soon to come and soon to be gone. How will you do? Will you eat healthfully or will you find yourself eating to oblivion?

 It’s different for everyone.

 My fortunate is the ability to stay present—in the now—and give thanks and praise.
 Present living was not always a possibility for me in the past, but now, living in this moment befriends me.
-Of course it’s not always so easy when life is filled with trials and tribulations.
+Of course it’s not always so easy when life is filled with trials and tribulations, especially these days with political differences and a virus that doesn’t seem to slow down.
+And of course not seeing your loved ones due to social distancing or perhaps their passing.

 Although with good intentions, moderate eating often is the plan…the simple solution…but impossible if the doorway to platter after platter of decadent holiday baked cookies, candies, hot mashed potatoes lathered in gravy, hot rolls drenched in butter and one amazing specialty dish after another is in plain sight—with an open invitation—especially once the food addict, puts the chemicals (sugar, flour, wheat) into the system which ignites the binge.